DataDog/datadog-agent/pkg/metadata/inventories/README.md

 `SetCheckMetadata` registers data per check instance.
 Metadata can include the check version, the version of the monitored software, ...
 It depends on each check.

-We send for every running checks, no matter if they registered extra metadata or not: name, ID, configuration, configuration provider.
+For every running check, no matter if it registered extra metadata or not, we send: name, ID, configuration, configuration provider.
 Sending checks configuration can be disabled using `inventories_checks_configuration_enabled`.

 ## Agent metadata